Three guiding principles of isopublic

 It would seem vitally important to a Christian’s salvation that one possess the maximum freedom to act in accordance with his or her conscience to show, through their voluntary choices, that they do sincerely live according to Christ’s teachings and in honor of their Lord.
 Thus, by voting to be ruled, i.e. consenting to be governed, is acting contrary to the will of God by forsaking personal responsibility.

 And if Christians must be free of being ruled over (either by force or consent), Christians mustn’t rule over others.
 Thus, for Christians not to sin against God, they mustn’t accept any political office that involves ruling over others (Christians or unbelievers alike).
-Thus, running for political office is a sin if that office means acting on the People more than to secure their equal freedom.
+Thus, running for political office is sinful if that office means acting on the People more than to secure their equal freedom.

 The Christian case for isopublic

-- Given, humans possess free will (Genesis 3:6).
+- Humans possess free will (Genesis 3:6).

-- Given, all are equal in the eyes of God (Romans 2:11).
+- All humans are equal in the eyes of God (Romans 2:11).

-- Given, Christians must of necessity possess equal freedom to have the maximum freedom to choose to act in accordance with God’s will (Romans 2:5-7).
+- Christians must of necessity possess equal freedom to have the maximum freedom to choose to act in accordance with God’s will (Romans 2:5-7).

-- Thus, does isopublic become the most Christian choice of State.
+Thus, does isopublic become the most Christian choice of state.

 The above conditions to be a good Christian are reasonably what Locke was striving to elucidate.
 That equal freedom to Locke entailed equal rights of life, liberty and estate (i.e. property).
 And given that elections are oligarchic, voting is inherently unchristian.
-Thus by voting, the Christian consents to political conditions that diminish equal freedom and move them further from God, i.e. by voting for a ruler, Christians consent to put the State between themselves and God.
+Thus by voting, the Christian consents to political conditions that diminish equal freedom and move them further from God, i.e. by voting for a ruler, Christians consent to put the state between themselves and God.
 Thus, though being ruled without consent is an unchristian condition, so too is a Christian voting to be ruled, i.e. “consent of the governed” must be considered sinful.

-Even though prostitution and adultery are sinful to Christians, it’s a sin for Christians to interfere or prohibit those activities by law using the power of the State.
+Even though prostitution and adultery are sinful to Christians, it’s a sin for Christians to interfere or prohibit those activities by law using the power of the state.
 This, because people must voluntarily act in accordance with Christ’s teaching.
 By forcing abstinence, Christians interfere with people choosing not to be sinful, and thus, with God’s judgment.